djaysnider/Perichore-Epic/README.md

 * Experiment without fear.
 * Accept or reject beta-reader suggestions individually.
 * Discover exactly when I introduced a plot hole six months ago.

+Unlike Scrivner, Google Docs, or Microsoft Word, it is:

+* Portable to almost any Internet-connected device
+* Practical
+* Simple
+* Stable on mobile devices
+* Predictable and reliable about how it synchs branches back up

 ## For Beta Readers